TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

     In the `redirect_urls` array, replace YOUR_HOSTED_APP_URL.COM with your deployed URL and keep the paths.
 E.g. `https://yourdeployedurl.com/auth/callback`

     You can also change the name of your extensions.
 Go to `extensions` > `shopify.extension.toml` and change `name` and `handle` to your desired name for extensions.
-9. You can test your application by running the command `npm run dev` which would load a dev instance of the shopify application.
+8. You can test your application by running the command `npm run dev` which would load a dev instance of the shopify application.
-10. Once done deploy your application to shopify.
+9. Once done deploy your application to shopify.
 Run the command `npm run deploy`.
 Once deployed go back to your shopify partner application select the application click on `Release` > `Versions`, you should see a new version with the same timestamp as to when you deployed.
-11. At the same time, if you open your .env file, you would see a new variable generated: `SHOPIFY_{EXTENSION_NAME}_ID`
+10. At the same time, if you open your .env file, you would see a new variable generated: `SHOPIFY_{EXTENSION_NAME}_ID`

-12. At this point you'd need to deploy your application to your cloud or server instance.
+11. At this point you'd need to deploy your application to your cloud or server instance.
 The following are required environment variables that needs to be set on your server.

 	1. SHOPIFY_API_KEY => Represents the Client ID associated with the shopify app
 	2. SHOPIFY_API_SECRET => Represents the Client Secret associated with the shopify app
 	3. DATABASE_URL = Your database connection string
 	4. SHOPIFY_{EXTENSION_NAME}_ID => the Id generated in .env by shopify on deploy

-13. Congratulation on deploying your application.
+13. Congratulations on deploying your application.
 Let's get back to our configuration.
 Now unto the extension bit, navigate to `extensions > {extension name} > src > Checkout.jsx`, there is a variable called `shopifyApplicaitonUrl`, replace the value with your deployed URL.
 14. In your shopify.app.toml file, change the value `application_url` to your deployed URL; change the base url in all `redirect_urls` to your deployed URL
 15. To your server environment variables, add SHOPIFY_APP_URL => your deployed URL
 16. Re-deploy your code changes to your server and also to shopify using the command `npm run deploy`.